Deciding Between Asynchronous Online Learning, Synchronous Online Learning and Face-to-Face Learning.

 Asynchronous online learning

-Asynchronous online learning is learning that is independent of time and place, although educational institutions sometimes deliberately have learners learn online at school (more on that in a moment).
+Asynchronous online learning is independent of time and place, although educational institutions sometimes deliberately have learners learn online at school (more on that in a moment).

-Learners generally make use of a digital learning environment where they find learning materials such as videos, sound files and instructional texts.
+Learners generally use a digital learning environment where they find learning materials such as videos, sound files and instructional texts.
 In addition, they can, for example, make assignments, take quizzes and practice tests.
-They learn individually, but are also able to interact and work together with others online.
-Discussion forums are often used for this purpose, as are functionalities for providing peer feedback.
+They learn individually but can also interact and work with others online.
+Discussion forums, as are functionalities for providing peer feedback, are often used for this purpose.
 Adaptive technology can also be used, whereby learners receive instructions and assignments based on the results of previous assignments.

 Click here to read the article.